Book Chapters

 “An Afghan shepherd’s life.”

 Geographic Realities in the Middle East and North Africa.
-State, Oil and Agriculture2021
+State, Oil and Agriculture, 2021

 George Joffé and Richard Schofield (eds) London, Routledge, pp. 194-210.